awslabs/containers-cost-allocation-dashboard/README.md

 2. Change the `region` field if needed
 3. Change the `profile` field to the AWS Profile that Terraform should use to communicate with the cluster.

-If you decided to use "Deployment Option 1" (where Terraform invokes Helm), you also need the `helm` provider.<br />
+If you decided to have Terraform invoke Helm, you also need the `helm` provider.<br />
 Otherwise, you don't need it, and it can be removed.<br />
-In case you need it, here's what you need to change in it:
+In case you decided to have Terraform invoke Helm, here's what you need to change in the `helm` provider:

 1. Change the `alias` field to a unique name that'll represent your EKS cluster.<br />
-It can be the same alias as in the corresponding `aws` provider for this cluster.
+It can be the same alias as in the corresponding `aws` provider for this cluster.<br />
+It must be unique among the `helm` provider definitions.
 2. Change the `kubernetes.config_context` to the config context of your cluster
 3. Change the `kubernetes.config_path` to the path of your kube config file

-Repeat the providers definition for each cluster on which you'd like to deploy the solution.<br />
+Repeat the `aws` and `helm` providers definition for each cluster on which you'd like to deploy the solution.<br />
 Make sure that each provider's alias is unique per provider type.

 ### Step 3: Provide Module-Specific Inputs in the `main.tf` File